Bassem272/search/paper2.md

    - This paper introduces a novel approach for islanding detection through a modified Reactive Power Control (RPC) method.
 The emphasis is on leveraging reactive power to achieve rapid detection and enhance load power factor under normal operational conditions [Reference].

 2. **Integration of DWT Entropy:**
    - A distinctive feature of the proposed method is the integration of the entropy of Discrete Wavelet Transform (DWT) into the decision criteria.
-This strategic integration aims to counter false islanding detection, providing reliability in scenarios prone to nuisance tripping [Reference].
+This strategic integration aims to counter false islanding detection, providing reliability in scenarios prone to nuisance tripping [Reference]. <<<taken in intro>>>

 3. **Preventing False Islanding Detection:**
    - The incorporation of DWT entropy into decision criteria serves as a preventive measure against false islanding detection.
 This enhancement ensures the reliability of the Islanding Detection Method (IDM), particularly in situations where nuisance tripping might occur [Reference].